Senior Lecturer in Human Resource Mgmt & OB

 The MA HRM is offered on a full-time (one year) and part-time (two years) basis.
 Full-time students will take three modules in Semester 1 and three modules including Research Methods and Dissertation in Semesters 2 and 3.

-To maximise chances of success on this course, we recommend students spend approximately 12 hours a week per module in self-directed study time to prepare for the sessions and complete your assignments.
+To maximise your chances of success, we recommend you spend approximately 12 hours a week per module in self-directed study time to prepare for the sessions and complete your assignments.

 Fees and Funding